A Short Guide To Booking Your Ski Holiday

-You can choose equipment hire packages for each individual using the drop-down menus on the extras page.
-The cheap ski hire option is the economy package, which is great value for money for a 6-day hire option.
-We then offer 3 other packages ranging from Intermediate, to top of the range.
+You can choose equipment hire packages for each individual using the drop down menus on the extras page.
+The cheap ski hire option is the Economy package, which is great value for money.
+We then offer 3 other packages for adults - Evolution (beginner), Performance (intermediate) and Excellence (advanced).
+For kids, there is various options depending on their age.

-We recommend pre-booking your equipment hire through us as the system that we have in place with Skiset is so easy to use.
+As well as being more cost effective, pre-booking your equipment hire through us will make your life easier in resort as the system that we have in place with Skiset is so easy to use.
 Simply show your voucher at your hire shop and the staff will begin fitting your equipment.

-No need to fill out any forms asking you about height/weight etc. The staff will take care of the entire fitting in the shop
+There is no need to fill out any forms asking you about height/weight etc. The staff will take care of the entire fitting in the shop.

-Most accommodations will not be available for check-in until 5 pm on the day of your arrival, but we often recommend asking if you can get the keys earlier than this on the off chance the room is ready.
+Most accommodations will not be available for check-in until 5pm on the day of your arrival.
+We always recommend that you ask the reception if you can get the keys any earlier on the day, on the off chance the room is ready.
 Please bear in mind that there is no guarantee of this and you may have to wait.
-Due to this, it is best to be prepared, find somewhere to store your bags (Maybe at your accommodation, as most offer this service) and plan to get your pre-booked equipment hire and ski passes while you wait.
+Due to this, it is best to be prepared, find somewhere to store your bags (most offer this service at the accommodation) and plan to get your pre-booked equipment hire and ski passes while you wait.